YouTube is Shit – Strikes again

 As far as users are concerned youtube is growing and BOOMING with Creatures from around the world.

 The Truth is this is far from today’s world.
 IT IS KILL or BE KILLED on youtube.
 YouTubers were first given the choice to tell Youtube flagging to take down other YouTubers for wrong copyright issues.
 Youtube would kill these channels even if the report was wrong.
-This lead to 100’s of thousand of youtube channels removed from the platform.
+This led to 100,000 thousand youtube channels being removed from the platform.

 Youtube started retracting its policy which leads to another false policy.
 This was to allow users to make VLOGS of their lives which lead to a big problem for youtube.

 The first was with Piewdie attacking the entire world by showing HITLER messages.
 This was the first of the big problem that youtube faces to get all its money Problems.

-Youtube tried to implement a yellow button for Monetised contents on YouTubers.
+Youtube tried to implement a yellow button for Monetised content on YouTubers.
 This was to make YouTubers that did not follow the rules have their content demonetized by big corporations.
 This is an incentive to bring back big sponsoring companies after the hated HITLER message.

 YouTube Ordered to Hand Over Identities of Manga Pirates